CLS Holdings USA, Inc. (OTCMKTS:CLSH) Short Interest Up 143.9% in April

-CLS Holdings USA, Inc. (OTCMKTS:CLSH – Get Rating) was the target of a large increase in short interest in April.
-As of April 15th, there was short interest totalling 54,400 shares, an increase of 143.9% from the March 31st total of 22,300 shares.
-Based on an average daily volume of 250,000 shares, the short-interest ratio is currently 0.2 days.
+CLS Holdings USA, Inc. (OTCMKTS:CLSH – Get Rating) saw a significant growth in short interest in April.
+As of April 15th, there was short interest totalling 54,400 shares, a growth of 143.9% from the March 31st total of 22,300 shares.
+Based on an average daily trading volume, of 250,000 shares, the days-to-cover ratio is currently 0.2 days.

 CLS Holdings USA Company Profile